openscm/openscm/Contributing.md

 We use tags to represent released versions of openscm.
 Once you have tagged a new release in our git respoitory, `versioneer` takes care of the rest.

 We follow [Semantic Versioning](https://semver.org/), where version strings are of the format vMAJOR.MINOR.PATCH.
-The version number increments the:
+We follow these conventions when deciding how to increment the version number, increment
-* MAJOR version when you make incompatible API changes,
+- MAJOR version when you make incompatible API changes,
-* MINOR version when you add functionality in a backwards-compatible manner, and
+- MINOR version when you add functionality in a backwards-compatible manner
-* PATCH version when you make backwards-compatible bug fixes.
+- PATCH version when you make backwards-compatible bug fixes.

 The steps undertaken to create a release are:

-* Checkout the latest commit in the master branch and ensure that your working copy is clean
+- Checkout the latest commit in the master branch and ensure that your working copy is clean
-* Update `CHANGELOG.md` to tag the unreleased items with the version and date of release.
-The unreleased section should now be empty
+- Update `CHANGELOG.md` to tag the unreleased items with the version and date of release.
+The unreleased section should now be empty.
-* Commit the changes with the message "Bumped to {}" where {} is replaced with the version string
+- Commit the changes with the message "Bumped to {}" where {} is replaced with the version string
-* Tag the commit with the version string. i.e.  `git tag v7.1.0`
+- Tag the commit with the version string. i.e.  `git tag v7.1.0`
-* Push the commit and tags `git push; git push --tags`
+- Push the commit and tags `git push; git push --tags`

 ## Attribution